tetmon/tetmon.github.io/posts/the-benefits-of-sass-without-the-downsides.md

 ---
-title: 'The Benefits of SaaS without the Downsides'
+title: The Benefits of SaaS without the Downsides
-description: 'Learn how EdgeSet differs from conventional SaaS applications.'
+description: Learn how EdgeSet differs from conventional SaaS applications.
-date: '2024-01-10'
+date: 2024-01-10
-author: 'Chris Forno'
+author: Chris Forno
 ---

 EdgeSet is not a SaaS.
 You can self-host it or run it on your desktop.
 We also offer managed hosting if you don’t want to deal with self-hosting, but it’s optional.